Laf111/CEMU-Batch-Framework/README.md

 - You don't need to manually open CEMU to play.
 Once you have collected all the settings (on the first launch of a game) for all versions of CEMU you play on, use the shortcuts on your desktop (Or your shortcuts folder);

+PLEASE DON'T TOUCH/MOVE FILES UNDER ./LOGS ESPECIALLY HOST_\*.LOG BECAUSE THESE FILES ARE USED TO SAVED BATCHFW'S SETTINGS FOR EACH HOST USED

+IF YOU ENCOUNTER ANY ISSUE, TRY RESET BATCH FW TO FACTORY SETTINGS USING "WII-U GAMES\BATCHFW\RESET BATCHFW.LNK"

+Once mlc01 data are moved to game's folder.
+BatchFw "only" prepare CEMU's workspace.
+Issues that could be affected to BatchFw are :
+- online files are missing
+- saves/games stats not found/saved
+- settings missing/not saved
+- GFX packs are missing
+- no cache found (transferable or GLCache)
+Other issues should be related to CEMU itself.

 "How to" informations are displayed in the console when creating shortcuts.

 BatchFW does not need Adminstrator rights unless you want to create shortcuts at specifics locations.